All workshops will be streamed online.

 - how to practice Inner Qigong and to teach basic Qigong to the client to strengthen their energy and create a safe space for the trauma to be processed.

-Students who book for the three modules will also get free access to the online courses in Experiential Anatomy .
+Students who book for at least three modules will also get free access to the self-study courses in Experiential Anatomy .

 Venue: The Rise, Whittox Lane, Frome, BA11 3BY